 Furthermore, we offer a multitude of specialist additional interventions to enable our SEND students to make appropriate progress.
 These may be delivered as withdrawals in nurture groups, the Learning Support Unit, small groups or 1:1.

-We use a graduated response system which is underpinned by high quality teaching.
-As part of high quality teaching, teachers differentiate accordingly to meet the needs of students.
-Where students are underachieving, additional support is deployed and follows the cycle of assess, plan, do, review.
+Regular formative assessments are conducted by teachers throughout the year and results are reported in line with our data collection points.
+We use a graduated approach which is underpinned by high quality teaching.
+Teachers differentiate accordingly to meet the needs of students.
+If students are underachieving, additional support is deployed and follows the cycle of assess, plan, do, review.
 Attainment data is shared with students and parents regularly.

 Continued Professional Development

 All classroom based staff take part in CPD training during INSET days and through additional twilight - learning plus sessions.
-Classroom based staff are also encouraged to participate in various CPD opportunities to develop expertise.
+Classroom based staff are also encouraged to participate in various CPD opportunities to develop their expertise.

 Partnership with Other Agencies

+The Academy works collaboratively with the chain of Co-operative Academies to share good practice and expertise.
 We engage with a number of external agencies to ensure our students’ needs are met including SENSAP, SENIT, CAMHS, STARs, SaLTs, DAHIT, social services, guidance and support cluster team, access arrangements assessors and Leeds SEND information advice support service.